Showing posts with label data analytics. Show all posts

 Numbered by design

 Years ago, I worked for a specialty manufacturing company, its products were high precision, low-volume, and expensive.
-The industry was cut-throat competitive, and commentary in the press was that not every manufacturer would survive; as a consequence, customer confidence was critical.
+The industry was cut-throat competitive, and commentary in the press was that not every manufacturer would survive; as a result, customer confidence was critical.

 An overseas customer team came to us to design a specialty item.
 The company spent a week training them and helping them design what they wanted.
 Of course, the design was all on a CAD system with some templated and automated features.
 That's where the trouble started.